TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Password/Properties/PasswordPolicy.rst

     :type: string
     :Scope: Display, Proc.

-    This option assigns a :ref:`password policy <password-policies>` to fields of the type `password`.
+    This option assigns a :ref:`password policy <t3coreapi:password-policies>` to fields of the type `password`.
 For configured fields, the password policy validator will be used in :ref:`DataHandler <t3coreapi:tce-database-basics>` to ensure, that the new password complies with the configured password policy.